You’re about to go through wisdom teeth surgery or have already done so, and you need some tips on how to deal with it.

 How to Treat Your Mouth

 A high amount of saliva is expected after a wisdom tooth extraction, so don’t worry if you’re experiencing that!
-While in recovery, do not do anything that involves strain or excessive activity as this can increase the bleeding.
+While in recovery, do not do anything that involves strain or excessive activity.

 Straws Are Not Your Friend

-An added note: avoid smoking after oral surgery.
-We recommend you avoid smoking at all times anyway but especially avoid!
-Not only is it bad for your health and teeth, but it also prevents your sutures from a proper recovery!
+Note: Do NOT smoke after oral surgery.
+While we always recommend our patients stop smoking, you especially shouldn’t.
+Not only is it bad for your health and teeth, but it also inhibits your body’s natural healing ability!

 Soft Foods Are Your Friends

-Things like chocolates, hard fruits, and salty nut snacks will be the last thing you want to eat after wisdom teeth removal.
+Foods like chocolate, hard fruit, and salty nuts will be the last thing you want to eat after wisdom teeth removal.

 We recommend chewing on soft foods.
 Before your oral surgery, be sure to go to the store to stock up on foods that require little to no chewing.